Thales is delivering another batch of one million eID cards to the Kingdom of Bahrain.

 Biometrics and privacy

 The national ID card uses the "match on card" mechanism.
-The fingerprint comparison is processed on the card using the microprocessor rather than on the reader.
+The fingerprint comparison is processed on the card using the microprocessor rather than the reader.
 Because the data never leaves the card, interception of data during transfer to a reader is just impossible.

 GCC residents to get Bahraini smart ID cards